The rotavirus vaccine is worse at preventing severe diarrhea in developing countries than elsewhere

 “The vaccine is not available in our community and there is diarrhea in our community,” she said.

 How did it do for Mohommad?
 Not very well.

 Before his first birthday, Mohommad had a rotavirus infection and suffered diarrhea at least 10 times in one day.
 He lost interest in eating and playing, Begum recalled.
-She took her baby back to the clinic where the study was being conducted and health workers there gave him oral rehydration solution, a sugary saltwater mix that has been a life-saving treatment for diarrhea
+She took her baby back to the clinic where the study was being conducted and health workers there gave him oral rehydration solution, a sugary saltwater mix that has been a life-saving treatment for diarrhea in developing countries.

 Mohommad recovered, and by now, the worst is probably over, as dehydration and serious complications from rotavirus infections usually only occur in the first two years of life.
 But for his mother, the fear still lingers that he will develop diarrhea again.
 He had another bad rotavirus infection about a year ago and had to go to the clinic again.

 Mohommad’s story could be a common one in Bangladesh, as well as many low-income countries in Africa and South America where the rotavirus vaccine is already included in the routine immunization schedule.
 While the rotavirus vaccine protects about 98% of children in developed countries such as the United States and Finland, a study found the same vaccine protected only 43% of Bangladeshi children from getting severe diarrhea from rotavirus in their first two years of life.